 At the inception of the Vaishnava movement, no direct correlation existed between painting and this form of Hindu evangelism.
 This thesis stands valid since there is a dearth of concrete evidence indicating any artistic influence from Vaishnava culture during that era.
 While some artworks in Odisha bear resemblance to the style prevalent in southern India, their connection with Vaishnavism remains tenuous at best.
 The Raga Mala series of paintings, however, presents a clear manifestation of Vaishnava culture through its musical renditions dedicated to glorifying God and harmonizing with seasonal changes in nature.
 These paintings did not emerge until later periods; thus we can only identify faint echoes of such themes in Basant Vilas - a painting centered around springtime festivities - dating back to the 15th century.

-Nevertheless, there were two scriptures named Bal Gopal Stuti, and Geeta Govindam that had a close relation to Vaishnava movements.
-The notable fact is that all the manuscripts of those said Vaishnava scriptures discovered by historians were written in the Gujarati language.
-It is, however, not accidental because at that time, southern India was influenced by Ramanuja and Madhvacharya communities and on the other hand, Gujarati devotional approach to Lord Krishna; both ambiances helped to make a suitable platform for the Vaishnava movement even in the 13 century.
-Therefore, writing Vaishnava manuscripts in the Gujarati language is perhaps a normal fact.
+Nevertheless, the scriptures Bal Gopal Stuti and Geeta Govindam are closely related to the Vaishnava movements.
+Notably, all the manuscripts of those Vaishnava scriptures discovered by historians were written in the Gujarati language.
+It is, however, not accidental because, at that time, southern India was influenced by Ramanuja and Madhvacharya communities, and on the other hand, Gujarati devotional approach to Lord Krishna; both ambiances helped to make a suitable platform for the Vaishnava movement even in the 13 century.
+Therefore, writing Vaishnava manuscripts in Gujarati is perhaps an everyday fact.

 Will continue in next episode